-After two years, eight months and three days, I decided it was testing time.
+After two years, eight months, and three days, I decided it was testing time.
 So I laid all the batteries on the dining room table for two days to thaw out and equalize in temperature.
-As regards the batteries stored above the kitchen stove, I really thought that they would die after just a couple of hours.
+In regards to the batteries stored above the kitchen stove, I really thought that they would die after just a couple of hours.

 I tested them all simultaneously, side by side.
 I used three Rayovac-brand flashlights, all purchased at the same time, all equipped with standard bulbs (not LED, not Krypton).
 The flashlights were carefully labeled as to which batteries they contained.

 The first thing that impressed me — amazed me, really — was how long the batteries lasted.
-When first started, they all appeared to give off the same amount of light; they were of equivalent brightness.
-After SIX HOURS they had all dimmed and needed replacement.
-SIX HOURS of continuous burning after 2.5 years of storage!
-I had expected two or three hours.
+At first, they all appeared to give off the same amount of light; they were of equivalent brightness.
+After six hours they had all dimmed and needed replacement.
+Six hours of continuous burning after 2.5 years of storage!
+I had expected two or three hours tops.

-At the end of six hours they were all burning with equivalent brightness but had all dimmed.
-I would have been somewhat reluctant to have gone to the mailbox or out to the barn with any of them.
+At the end of six hours, they were all burning with equivalent brightness but were a lot dimmer.
+I would have been somewhat reluctant to go to the mailbox or even out to the barn with any of them.

 At the end of eight hours, they were all down to glowworm status.
-At this point the room-temperature batteries gave only a pinpoint of light and the refrigerated/frozen batteries a brighter glow.
+At this point, the room-temperature batteries gave only a pinpoint of light whereas the refrigerated/frozen batteries, a brighter glow.

-BUT, as a practical matter, they all reached the end of their useful life at the same time (six hours) at which point they had equivalent brightness.
-You could have switched the labels around on the flashlights and no-one would have been the wiser.
+But, they all reached the end of their useful life at the same time (six hours) at which point they had equivalent brightness.
+You could have switched the labels around on the flashlights and no one would have been the wiser.

 Checking This Out Further

 One thing that surprised me about this test was that refrigerated batteries lasted just as long in real use as the room temperature (or better) batteries.
-I am still wrapping my head around that, since doesn’t an automobile battery discharge itself more quickly in the dead of winter than the heat of summer.
+I am still wrapping my head around that because doesn’t an automobile battery discharge itself more quickly in the dead of winter than in the heat of summer?
 Perhaps it is my imagination, perhaps it has to do with chemical reactions in a sealed-lead acid battery.
 (Sealed-lead acid is what you find in a car battery).

-Also, the idea of condensation would seem to be a detrimental factor when it comes to cold storage.
+Also, the idea of condensation and chemical reactions would seem to be a detrimental factor when it comes to cold storage.
 Here is what Energizer has to say: